panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 Then, when the annotated component renders, TypeScript verifies if correct prop values were supplied.

-On top of data validation, the types can be a great source of meta information with clues of how the annotated function or variable works.
+On top of data validation, the types can be a great source of meta-information with clues of how the annotated function or variable works.